 Subsequent changes in selling prices should be allocated to the contract in a way that is consistent with the original allocation of the transaction price, except in some unique circumstances where changes relate to one specific performance obligation or there is a contract modification.

 One of the important considerations in step 4 of ASC 606 is the concept of observable evidence.
 Good documentation of the manner of determining observable evidence for standalone selling prices, allocating discounts and variability will be important.
 The requirements in Step 4 will require significant judgment and resources to document the conclusions.

-For more information about the impact of the new revenue recognition standards, contact Julie Killian.
+Contact us for more information about the impact of the new revenue recognition standards.